Tom Berenger was born on May 31, 1949 in

 In total, the author wrote 28 novels, 22 film screenplays, 53 TV episodes and almost 100 short stories before his death on June 23, 2013.
 Matheson was 87.

 Many writers have graduated from Missouri, but few have had as many pen names as Marijane Meaker.
-The author and pioneer of “lesbian pulp fiction” has written upwards of 50 novels across four genres and under no less than seven different names.
+The author and pioneer of “lesbian pulp fiction” has written upwards of 50 novels across four genres and under no fewer than seven different names.

 Before starting her prolific career as a writer, Meaker spent her childhood in Auburn, N.Y.
 She went to Vermont Junior College in 1945 and then transferred to Mizzou, where she completed her degree in 1949.
 As a student, she was a member of Alpha Delta Pi and sold her first story to Ladies Home Journal.